SMI/StructuredReports/doc/annotation_service_API.md

 against the 'pref' field in the database using a full-string case-sensitive match (to be confirmed).

+The date range will query the DICOM tag `ContentDate` (which is not the same as `StudyDate` unfortunately).
 Note that the date format in the query is "YYYY-MM-DD" but the date stored in the database is in DICOM format which is YYYYMMDD.
 If any dates are returned they will be in DICOM format.

+The modality will query the DICOM tag `ModalitiesInStudy` and will look for each of the terms in the query list inside the list in the DICOM tag, i.e. if any of the given list are found anywhere in the tag then it matches.

+The uid lists will restrict the query to only the given instances.

 The response is a dictionary of the form:
 ```